 - Detractors (0–6)

-- Refining brand positioning and tone
+- Refining brand positioning and voice

-- Allocating budget to high-performing channels
+- Reallocating budgets to high-impact channels

 Frequently Asked Questions

-What metrics define strong brand performance?
+What defines strong digital brand performance?

-How do branding agencies measure success?
+How does a branding agency measure success?

 How often should brand performance be reviewed?